Healthy Homes Assessment Arakura

 Home Assessments Arakura for Rental Properties

-There are a variety of concerns to check during a home assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are many things to be able to examine when conducting the house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
+The most common are:

 • Does the home has enough ventilation, including extractor fans?

-The consequences of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can have a significant impact for property managers and landlords.
-For specialist advice, call now and schedule your rental properties house assessment.
+The consequences of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently getting on the wrong side of the tenant services ruling can have a significant impact for property owners and landlords.
+For expert advice, call today to book your rental property house assessment.

 home assessments for rental properties